-This torments me because a quality, low profile, fully featured, reliable, light and solidly mounted GPS head unit is kind of the dream that Garmin delivers.
-However, there is a point where screen sizes can go sub-human, hurting some core features and with the Edge 820 I think Garmin have pushed that limit.
+This torments me because a quality, low profile, fully featured, reliable, light and solidly mounted GPS head unit is kind of the dream that Garmin promises.
+However, there is a point where screen sizes can go sub-human, hurting some core features and with the Edge 820 I think Garmin have pushed that limit over the EDGE (sorry..)!

 Bottom line is the more detailed the screen, the more difficult it is to read whilst riding.
 Maps at moderate scale and some custom screens can be a visual strain, but for most, this really isn’t the deal breaker it first sounds.

 The vast majority of people, when riding, will only view data screens anyway.
 The Garmin Edge 820 delivers these handsomely and at all light levels too.
-So, the Garmin Edge 820 is a serious compact contender.
+So, the Garmin Edge 820 is a fair data recorder (when it works).

-If you want a GPS navigator for your weekly 200km Audax then the Edge 820 may not be the perfect partner, however, if your mortal and want a bike computer that links to Strava and reliably records all your effort data, maps, routes, times and records etc. it would be a sore mistake to ignore the Garmin Edge 820 today.
+If you want a GPS navigator for your weekly 200km Audax then the Edge 820 is not the perfect partner, however, if your mortal and want a bike computer that links to Strava and records your effort data, maps, routes, times and records etc. it might be worth consideration at today’s price point.

 TIP 3 • Set your Garmin Edge 820 to turn off the back-light at 30 seconds, saving battery.
 Then to move through screens first tap the display to wake the back-light and THEN swipe for a more intuitive user experience.